vivekkumartri/Amazon-fine-food-sentiment-analysis-after-finetune-BERT-base-Model/README.md

 # Amazon Fine Food Sentiment Analysis with BERT

-This repository contains code for a sentiment analysis demo that predicts the sentiment of Amazon fine food reviews using a finetuned BERT Base model from the Hugging Face Transformers library.
+This repository contains code for a sentiment analysis that predicts the sentiment of Amazon fine food reviews using a finetuned BERT Base model from the Hugging Face Transformers library.
 The model also includes an interface built using Gradio, allowing users to interactively input reviews and receive sentiment predictions.

 ## About the model